cms-health-project/health-check-rfc/README.md

 ## CMS Integration

-To handle CMS integration, different client plugins / extensions / modules could be used.
+To handle CMS integrations, different client plugins / extensions / modules could be used.
 These define the endpoints needed for the communication to the monitoring server and deliver the application-based check results based on the checks that are implemented in the client component or CMS.

 ### WordPress